TokisanGames/Terrain3D/doc/docs/troubleshooting.md

 ## Usage

-### Collision offset, or it's showing lower LODs near the camera
+### Collision is offset from the mesh and it's showing lower LODs near the camera

-If you've done weird things with your camera like using multiple, or viewports, you need to tell Terrain3D which camera you want to use with `Terrain3D.set_camera()`.
+If you're using multiple cameras, or viewports, you need to tell Terrain3D which camera you want to use with `Terrain3D.set_camera()`.
+You can update it every frame if you like.

 ### Camera flickering